Assyrian eclipse

-The Assyrian eclipse, also known as the Bur-Sagale eclipse, was a solar eclipse recorded in Assyrian eponym lists that most likely dates to the tenth year of the reign of king Ashur-dan III.
-The eclipse is identified with the one that occurred on 15 June 763 BC in the proleptic Julian calendar.
+A total solar eclipse, commonly referred to as the Assyrian eclipse or the Bur-Sagale eclipse, occurred on 15 June 763 BC in the proleptic Julian calendar, recorded in Assyrian eponym lists that most likely date to the tenth year of the reign of king Ashur-dan III.

-Historical account
+A solar eclipse occurs when the Moon passes between the Earth and Sun, completely or partially blocking the Sun for a viewer on Earth.
+A total solar eclipse occurs when the Moon's apparent diameter is larger than that of the Sun, blocking all of the Sun's light and causing day to turn into darkness.
+A total eclipse also appears as a partial eclipse, only blocking part of the Sun's light, over a region thousands of kilometers wide.

+This eclipse was a member of Saros series 44.

+Observations

+Assyria

 The entry from Assyrian records is short and reads:

 "[year of] Bur-Sagale of Guzana.
 Revolt in the city of Assur.
 In the month Simanu an eclipse of the sun took place."

 The phrase used – shamash ("the sun") akallu ("bent", "twisted", "crooked", "distorted", "obscured") – has been interpreted as a reference to a solar eclipse since the first decipherment of cuneiform in the mid 19th century.

 The name Bur-Sagale (also rendered Bur-Saggile, Pur-Sagale or Par-Sagale) is the name of the limmu official in the eponymous year.